go-task/task/README.md

 # Task - Simple task runner / "Make" alternative

 Task is a simple tool that allows you to easily run development and build tasks.
-Task is written in Go, but can be used to develop any language.
+Task is written in Golang, but can be used to develop any language.
 It aims to be simpler and easier to use then [GNU Make][make].

 ## Installation